 Don’t miss this signature dish if you are in the region.
 Char Kway Teow literally means fried (char) flat noodles (kway teow) in the Chinese Hokkien dialect.
 It combines flat rice noodles with Chinese sausages, pork lard, cockles, and fish cake.
 This is then stir-fried with egg and a sweet dark sauce to create a mouth-watering dish.

-The best plates of Char Kway Teow involves the chef’s effective control of the heat and the right mix of ingredients.
+The best plates of Char Kway Teow involve the chef’s effective control of the heat and the right mix of ingredients.
 You’ll find that every chef will have their own recipes and unique style of cooking, so you may see this dish in different stalls allowing you to experience variations.

 Hainanese Chicken Rice